There are five types of Paris Metro tickets available.

 3. A daily unlimited pass – The Mobilis Pass.

 Zone 1 and 2: 7 Euro.

 Zone 1-5 (doesn’t include the airports): 16,60 Euro.

-Buy from a ticket machine at the station or from the station agent.
+Buy from a ticket machine or over the counter at the station or from a station agent.

 4. A weekly pass that runs Monday to Sunday (see comment from reader Richard at bottom of article)